PDrifting/CBookDraft/book.markdown

 <sup>**NOTE [2]** Only valid with Floating Point Data Types</sup>

 Confused?
-Probably... so let's throw some more examples into the mix.
 It's always easier to look at code to figure out how things work.
 We'll need to break down every specifier with enough context to fully explore the last remaining pieces of _printf_.

 [Return to Index](#index)

+### C Output & Format Modification Examples

-#### Example 4: Left Justification with printf
+#### Example 1: Left Justification with printf
 Basic program with output.

 1. showing various typedef assignments